Crystal Clear Every Friday 6:00 p.m.

 This group is faciliated by Sarah (firstname.lastname@example.org) and Ariel.

 Women’s Book Club 3rd Wednesday 6:30 p.m.

 A primarily lesbian group with members from many backgrounds and ages.
 Friendly, thought-provoking discussions on a range of topics, generally related to the month’s book.
 The books vary in genre, ranging from non-fiction to poetry to historical literature to light ‘beach-reads.’
 The group is very diverse and provides an opportunity for meeting members of the community.

-April - Carry the One – by Carol Anshaw
+April – The Girl on the Train – by Paula Hawkins

 December – Holiday Party!